m3steele/xm-labs-xMatters-By-Phone-v2/README.md

 1. Go to **Flows** tab.
 2. Click on **On-Call Resource Alert** flow.
-3. Double click Initiate By Phone inbound http trigger step.
+3. Double click **Initiate By Phone** inbound http trigger step.
 4. Set the **Twilio_API_User** to **Authenticating User**
 5. Copy the endpoint URL displayed on the right side of the screen.
-6. Save the endpoint URL as we will use it in our Twilio xm_settings function later.
+6. Save the endpoint URL as we will use it in our Twilio **xm_settings** function later.

 You must supervise of **Twilio_API_User** in order to select it.
 This user must also have a Web Service User Role.
-If you cannot select the **Twilio_API_User** if it because you do not supervise that user or they do not have the REST Web Service User role.
+If you cannot select the **Twilio_API_User** if it because you do not supervise that user, or they do not have the REST Web Service User role.

-This url should be set for the **xmattersHTTP** setting inside of the Twilio function **xm_settings**.
+This URL should be set for the **xmattersHTTP** setting inside of the Twilio function **xm_settings**.

 <kbd>
   <img src="/media/xm-httpTrigger.png">